walbeck85/workout-api-backend/README.md

 ## Next Steps

-We are currently on `task-1-problem-definition`.
-After committing this README, we will open a pull request to merge it into `main`.
+We have completed `task-1-problem-definition` and merged it into `main`.

-Then we will proceed to `task-2-design` to formalize the data model and route contract in code comments before writing any database logic.
+We are now on `task-2-design`.
+In this phase, we are documenting the data model and route structure directly in code comments (starting in `server/models.py`) so that intent is clear before implementing any SQLAlchemy models or migrations.

+After Task 2 is merged, we will proceed to Task 3, where we will:
+- Implement the actual SQLAlchemy models and relationships
+- Add table constraints and model-level validations
+- Initialize Flask-Migrate and generate the first database migration
+- Seed the database and verify relationships/validations in `flask shell`